 Trade defence measures (sometimes referred to as trade remedies) allow a country to take steps against unfair competition from dumped or subsidised imports.
 Trade remedies often take the form of additional tariffs, over and above the standard tariff, imposed on the dumped or subsidised goods.
 These are referred to as anti-dumping and anti-subsidy (or countervailing) duties.

 The trade remedies regime is currently implemented at EU level.
-The EU has over 100 measures in place against imports from 25 countries.
-The EU has taken action against imports of steel from China, for example.
+The EU has over 100 measures in place and has taken action against imports of steel from China, for example.

 The Bill puts in place a UK trade remedies system to carry out investigations into allegations of dumping and subsidy and to propose remedies.
 This new UK system will replace the EU system and will be implemented by new public body, the Trade Remedies Authority (TRA).
 The Trade Bill establishes the TRA.